lpapp-muw/EANM-AI-QC/README.md

 Quantum algorithms and complexity in healthcare applications: a systematic review with machine learning-optimized analysis (2025) – Agostino Marengo & Vito Santamato – Frontiers in Computer Science.
 Analyzing 63 studies, the authors identify two dominant themes: quantum computing for AI in healthcare (e.g. quantum machine learning for diagnostics and predictive analytics) and quantum computing for health data security (e.g. quantum cryptography for EHR/privacy).
 The review highlights theoretical advances from quantum-enhanced algorithms for biomedical data analysis to blockchain-like security frameworks, and it concludes that quantum algorithms show promise to optimize complex diagnostic computations and protect medical data:
 [Link](https://www.frontiersin.org/journals/computer-science/articles/10.3389/fcomp.2025.1584114/full)

 Quantum Computing in Medicine (2024) – James C. L. Chow – Medical Sciences (Basel).
 An open-access review covering the state of quantum computing in medical research and practice.
 It outlines fundamental QC concepts (qubits, superposition, entanglement) and surveys milestone applications: from quantum-accelerated drug discovery and molecular modeling in chemistry/proteomics, to quantum approaches in genomics (e.g. DNA sequencing) and medical diagnostics.
 Quantum machine learning techniques are explained (including quantum-enhanced imaging and radiotherapy simulations), and the article discusses practical challenges such as hardware scalability, error correction, and integration into clinics.
-Looking ahead, Chow describes prospects for quantum–classical hybrid systems and emerging quantum hardware that could accelerate adoption of QC in personalized therapy planning and complex biological simulations:
+The paper describes prospects for quantum–classical hybrid systems and emerging quantum hardware that could accelerate adoption of QC in personalized therapy planning and complex biological simulations:
 [Link](https://pmc.ncbi.nlm.nih.gov/articles/PMC11586987/)